Molecular vibration: Quantum mechanics

+When it comes to polyatomic molecules, it is common to solve the Schrödinger Equation using Watson's nuclear motion Hamiltonian.
+Similar as for diatomics, this can be done within the harmonic approximation as stated above.
+For the anharmonic calculation of vibrational spectra of polyatomic molecules, more sophisticated approaches are used.
+Prominent examples in computational chemistry are 2nd order vibrational perturbation theory (VPT2) or vibrational configuration interaction theory (VCI).

 Intensities

 In an infrared spectrum the intensity of an absorption band is proportional to the derivative of the molecular dipole moment with respect to the normal coordinate.
 Likewise, the intensity of Raman bands depends on the derivative of polarizability with respect to the normal coordinate.
 There is also a dependence on the fourth-power of the wavelength of the laser used.